BRamesh02/Modality-aware-transformer/README.md

 `data/processed/predictions/canonical_walkforward.parquet`.
 If you do this, you can skip Steps 4–7 and go directly to Step 8 to regenerate prediction tables/figures.

-Option B: build datasets from scratch (run in order)
+Option B : build datasets from scratch (run in order)

 Numerical pipeline:
 ```bash